daostack/arc.js-scripts/README.md

 * Your method may call `InitializeArcJs` for cases where you want to use Arc contracts (see scripts/example.ts).

-* Typescript is not necessary, but if you want you can easily create scripts using TypeScript by placing your .ts files in the "scripts" folder and running `npm run build` to compile them.
+* Typescript is not necessary, but if you want you can easily create scripts using TypeScript by placing your .ts files in a "local_scripts" folder and running `npm run build` to compile them.
 The generated JavaScript will appear in the "build" folder.

     In any case, you can create your JavaScript script files however you want.

-* The build command (`npm run build`) will compile TypeScript files if any are found in a `local-scripts` folder that you may create for yourself.
+* The build command (`npm run build`) will compile TypeScript files if any are found in a "local_scripts" folder that you may create for yourself.
 This folder would be excluded from the git repo and npm package.
-Generated JavaScript files will appear in the "build" folder.
+Generated JavaScript files will appear in the "build/local_scripts" folder.